Xilinx/Vitis-AI/model_zoo/models/object_detection/tf_yolov4/README.md

 # Features

-The notable features of the SemanticFPN:
+The notable features of the YOLO model:

 1. **Efficient backbone network** - CSPDarknet53
 2. **Feature fusion techniques** - FPN and PANet.